What are pronouns?

 - Maria Ruiz (she/her/ella)

 When someone shares their pronouns to sign their name, in their email signature block, or to introduce themselves, they are letting you know the pronouns that you should use when referring to them, whether you are in their presence, referring to them in a document, or speaking about them with someone else.
+Some people who speak multiple languages may indicate this by providing their pronouns in both English and another language—for example, él and ella are the Spanish pronouns for he and her, respectively.

 Why is it important to use someone’s pronouns?